bean-lin/BAE305-SP25-Lab1/README.md

 # Discussion:
 What you can learn from the results obtained.
 Should include:
 Answers to proposed questions.

+Discussion Question 1: Do the instruments (power supply, DMM) agree with each other?
+Why?

+Discussion Question 2: Do the instruments (osciloscope, DMM) agree?
+Why?

 # Conclusion:
 Most important things derived/learned from the lab and report (one or two paragraphs).